|Riding Style||All Mountain|

 The Ride Algorythm 2020 Snowboard Review- How it rides and who its for

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

 How This Review Happened: We borrowed this for an extended demo and then returned it.

 Conditions: Really good PNW snow that had nice soft groomers, some steep runs with icy patches, some bumps and some powder.

 Set-Up: 21.5” Wide.
 15 front -15 back.
 Centered.

-Sizing: The 157 matched up really well with my boot size.
+The 157 Ride Algorhythm matched up really well with my boot size.
 Even though I’m over the weight recommendation I didn’t feel like I was too heavy.

-Speed: The base of the Ride Algorhythm had good glide to it and kept it’s speed well enough.
+The base had good glide to it and kept it’s speed well enough.
 It’s pretty damp too and can pick up some pretty good speed without much chatter.

 Ride Algorhythm Specs